dssg/triage/docs/sources/triage_project_workflow.md

 3. A first look at `postmodeling`

-## Iteration 4: Explore additional labels/outcomes and calculation evaluation metrics on subsets of entities that may be of special interest
+## Iteration 4: Explore additional labels/outcomes, feature group strategies, and calculation evaluation metrics on subsets of entities that may be of special interest

 ### Additional labels

+### Feature group strategies

 ### Subsets